mwkaufmann/requests/README.md

 ```
 The forms parameter should only works with post method.

-## Custom Headers Http request headers can be set by header or headers method:
+## Custom Headers

+Http request headers can be set by headers method:

 ```java
 // set headers by map